Mystery deepens surrounding Rand Paul injury

 "I appreciate all of the support from everyone.
 A medical update: final report indicates six broken ribs & new X-ray shows a pleural effusion," he tweeted.

-Baker, Boucher's Bowling Green-based attorney, sought to downplay the incident this week, calling it an "unfortunate occurrence" that had nothing to do with the divergent political views of his client, a Democrat, and Paul, a Republican who recently golfed with President Donald Trump and has strong libertarian views.
+Baker, Boucher's Bowling Green-based attorney, sought to downplay the incident earlier this week, calling it an "unfortunate occurrence."
 Baker said Paul and Boucher worked together when they were practicing physicians in Bowling Green.
 After suffering from a neck injury, Boucher patented a therapeutic vest for people with back pain.
 In a divorce filing initiated in 2008 when Boucher was 49, his then-wife said he was out on disability as a result of a bicycle accident.
 (Court filings from 2010 say they were trying to sell their Rivergreen property at that time.)

 "We sincerely hope that Sen. Paul is doing well and that these two gentlemen can get back to being neighbors as quickly as possible," Baker said in a statement.